 Gaps and Poor Sealing

-Homes with unsealed gaps, damaged siding, or worn materials are more open to stink bugs.
-Even small openings can lead to a larger infestation over time.
+Homes with unsealed gaps or worn exterior materials are more vulnerable to a stink bug infestation.
+Even small openings can let stink bugs enter over time.

 Common Entry Points to Check First

 Some areas are more likely to allow stink bugs inside.
-These are the first places to inspect.
+Check these areas first if you notice more stink bugs around your home.

 Foundation and Baseboards